 BIOGRAPHY

 Gerard Ebitz was trained at the School of American Ballet in New York, the Miami Conservatory, and the National Ballet School in Toronto.
-He danced professionally with the New York City Ballet from 1974-1981 and was a founding member of the Miami City Ballet.
-He was a principal dancer with the Zurich Opera Ballet from 1981-1984 and the Pacific Northwest Ballet 1984-1985.
-As a teacher and choreographer, he has worked with the Carlisle Project and was commissioned to choreograph a work on the Pennsylvania Youth Ballet.
-The National Choreographic Plan has recognized his work and he was twice awarded an Individual Choreographic Fellowship from the State of Florida.
+He danced professionally with the New York City Ballet from 1974-1981, and was a founding member of the Miami City Ballet.
+He was a principal dancer with the Zurich Ballet and the Pacific Northwest Ballet.
 Mr. Ebitz was the Artistic Director of Ballet Randolph from 1990-1993.
-He has choreographed for Rochester City Ballet; Ballet Jorgen in Toronto, Canada; Santa Fe Dance Foundation in New Mexico; and Tsoying Performing Arts School in Kaohsiung, Taiwan.
-In the fall of 2021 and the spring of 2022, he was invited to teach company classes with New York City Ballet.
-Also in 2021, he set his choreography on trainees at the Richmond Ballet, as well as taught in the Richmond Ballet school and their company classes
+He has choreographed for Rochester City Ballet; Pennsylvania Youth Ballet; Ballet Jorgen in Toronto, Canada; Santa Fe Dance Foundation; and Tsoying Performing Arts School in Kaohsiung, Taiwan.
+In the fall of 2021 and the spring of 2022, he was honored to teach company classes with New York City Ballet.
+His choreography was set on trainees at the Richmond Ballet, as well as taught in the Richmond Ballet school and company classes.

-In Florida, his work has been performed by Dance Alive in Gainesville, and by the Douglas Anderson School for the Performing Arts in Jacksonville.
-In Miami, he choreographed for Ballet Randolph, Freddick Bratcher & Company, Juegos del Arte, Acme Acting Company, Armour Dance Theatre, and solo artist Rosario Suarez.
-In addition, he had the pleasure of staging and choreographing for various directors through Miami-Dade College.
-Beginning in 2000, he taught and choreographed for seventeen summers at the Charlotte Ballet Summer Program in Charlotte, North Carolina.
-He has taught at the University of Miami Theatre Department, and as principal faculty member at the Miami City Ballet School from 2013-2017.
-In 2006, Mr. Ebitz was a recipient of a Surdna Arts Teachers Fellowship grant for study in Budapest at the National Hungarian Dance Academy.
-He was on the Dance Department faculty at the New World School of the Arts in Miami from 1988 to 2021 as choreographer and teacher.
+His choreography has been performed by Dance Alive in Gainesville, by the Douglas Anderson School for the Performing Arts in Jacksonville, Ballet Randolph, Freddick Bratcher & Company, and Armour Dance Theatre in Miami.
+He was twice awarded an Individual Choreographic Fellowship from the State of Florida.
+Beginning in 2000, he taught and choreographed for seventeen summers at the Charlotte Ballet summer program in Charlotte, North Carolina, and taught as principal faculty member at the Miami City Ballet School.
+Mr. Ebitz was a recipient of a Surdna Arts Teachers Fellowship grant for study in Budapest at the National Hungarian Dance Academy.
+He was an Associate Professor Senior on the Dance Department faculty at the New World School of the Arts in Miami from 1988 to 2021.
+Now as an independent choreographer and teacher, he is an active guest artist with several companies and schools.

 CURRENT WORK